Please ensure Javascript is enabled for purposes of website accessibility

 palliative care

 Want to connect to your neighbours?
-Download our Neighbour Connect cards Hello Neighbour Cards If you would like some printed copies please call the Community Development Officer, Inclusive Communities on 9257 9958 and we will happily provide copies for you.
+Download our Neighbour Connect cards Hello Neighbour Cards If you would like some printed copies please call Place Lead on 9257 9958 and we will happily provide copies for you.

 Neighbourhood Watch helps neighbours look out for neighbours.
 Neighbourhood Watch is a good way to start conversations in your street and build safe, strong, caring, connected and happy communities.
 For ideas on how to connect with your neighbours visit Getting Started | Neighbourhood Watch (nhw.wa.gov.au)